Phil Coles

-Phillip Walter Coles AM (20 July 1931 – 28 January 2023) was an Australian sports administrator and sprint canoer.
+Phillip Walter Coles AM (20 July 1931 – 28 January 2023) was an Australian sports administrator and canoe sprinter.
 Competing at the 1960 Rome, 1964 Tokyo, and 1968 Mexico City Olympics, he earned his best finish of ninth in the K-4 1000 m event at the Tokyo games, where he was also the team captain.

 Coles was a member of the International Olympic Committee from 1982 to 2011 and became an honorary member of that organisation in 2012 after reaching the retirement age of 80.
 He was the Australian Olympic Committee Secretary General from 1985 to 1993 and Director of International Relations from 1993 to 1999.
 He was a member of the executive board of the Australian Olympic Committee from 1973 to 2011, and was a founding member of the Oceania National Olympic Committees.
 He also served on the boards of other sporting organisations including Secretary General of the International Triathlon Union from 1994 to 1999 and inaugural Chair of the New South Wales Institute of Sport from 1995 to 2015.

 Coles was forced to stand down from the Sydney 2000 Olympic Games Organising Committee due to being one of twenty four IOC members implicated in the Salt Lake City 2002 bidding bribery controversy.
 Coles was sanctioned by the IOC as he received lavish hospitality from the bid committee.

 Coles was appointed a Member of the Order of Australia in the 1983 Queen's Birthday Honours "for service to sport", was inducted into the Sport Australia Hall of Fame in 1993, and received an Australian Sports Medal in 2000.
 In 2012, Coles received the IOC Olympic Order for his distinguished contribution to the Olympic Movement.